Outlook Email Report Template 7

 Equates Tab

-The prompt is ignored by template, so you can store here any information you like.
+The prompt is ignored by the template, so you can store any information here you wish to.

 So for various settings you can investigate the source.

-If you have installed C55 only you have to recompile Demo to run :-(
+If you only have C55 installed you have to recompile the Demo to run :-(

-IMPORTANT: In email mode report cannot go without preview, so
+IMPORTANT: In email mode the report cannot go without preview, so

 you should always keep the Print Preview checkbox ON no matter which